Like listening to someone else tell you about their dream.

 Farrant cuts the film so that we are continually surprised by how far Lizzie’s reckless lack of boundaries takes her, like when Lizzie pops up at Lola's ballet recital, and watches from backstage.
 But Farrant is not interested in the salacious elements of this story.
 Underneath the plot is a wealth of raw pain, and whenever Farrant digs into that, the saga goes from moody to emotionally visceral.
 On top of that, she doesn’t pass judgment on her characters.
 It’s a vital approach, as much as it might alienate viewers looking for an easy thrill, or a monster to be easily disgusted by.

-Claire slowly catches wind of Lizzie's this fixation, and it leads to a very good performance from Strahovski.
-She’s at at a lower timbre than Rapace but has just as much force, especially in how she depicts someone attempting to balance pity and anger within such a nightmarish predicament.
+Claire slowly catches wind of Lizzie's fixation, and it leads to a very good performance from Strahovski.
+She’s at a lower timbre than Rapace but has just as much force, especially in how she depicts someone attempting to balance pity and anger within such a nightmarish predicament.
 When Lizzie confesses about the tragedy in her life, it vividly disarms Claire, and complicates her decision to not shut this down with a call to the police even more.
 And yet, when Lizzie goes too far later in the film, Claire goes into mama bear mode, and the movie achieves two visceral images of mothers desperate to protect what (and who) is theirs.

-“Angel of Mine” is a great example of how execution determines the potential of a promise: in this case, Farrant veers towards complex morality and tough examples of grief, paranoia, and parenthood.
+“Angel of Mine” is a great example of how execution determines the potential of a premise: in this case, Farrant veers towards complex morality and tough examples of grief, paranoia, and parenthood.
 It sounds from the pitch like it could be a TV movie where people shout “That’s my baby!” at each other, but aspires to be a Hirokazu Kore-eda movie with a couple stalker beats.
 Like Kore-eda’s domestic dramas, “Angel of Mine” is concerned with bloodless yet life-changing stakes about family.
 It doesn’t always achieve those higher ambitions, but its confidence becomes a factor of intrigue, along with the nagging thought that … maybe Lizzie’s right.

 This message came to me from a reader named Peter Svensland.
 He and a fr...